 Considering the scope and opulence that the entire production radiates, it comes as a shock to learn that the movie had a relatively tight budget.
 Much of the film was shot on location in Ireland.
 Alex Thomson’s exquisite, Oscar-nominated cinematography is one of the film’s greatest achievements.
 I also loved Trevor Jones’s thunderous musical score, which really shows off during the magnificent battle scenes.
 There are significant scenes played against the powerful classical compositions by Wagner and Orff.

-Good casting is a huge plus, especially Williamson and Helen Mirren (The Queen) as Morgana.
-Williamson and Mirren hated each other in real life and since the actors play adversaries, the film actually benefits from their uncomfortable situation.
-The cast also includes Liam Neeson (Non-Stop) as Gawain, Patrick Stewart (X-Men) as King Leondegrance, Nicholas Clay (The Night Digger) as Sir Lancelot, Cherie Lunghi as Queen Guenevere, and Gabriel Byrne (Miller’s Crossing) as Uther Pendragon.
+The cast also includes many familar faces: Liam Neeson (Non-Stop) as Gawain, Patrick Stewart (X-Men) as King Leondegrance, Nicholas Clay (The Night Digger) as Sir Lancelot, Cherie Lunghi as Queen Guenevere, and Gabriel Byrne (Miller’s Crossing) as Uther Pendragon.
 Boorman’s daughter, Katrine, plays Igrayne, and his son, Charley (The Emerald Forest), plays Mordred as a boy.

 Conclusions & Final Thoughts: